 Waterbury Road and go 0.3 mile.
 Turn left onto Pine Hill Road and go 0.4 mile.

-Bear left onto Branch Road/Route 109 west.
+Bear right onto Branch Road/Route 109 west.
 Go 5.8 miles, then turn right on Route

 63 (Litchfield Road) for 0.7 mile.
 You will see the White Flower Farm Store on

 your left; the parking area and Visitor's Center are immediately past it on your

 From New York City: Find your best Route to 684.